perfectapi/node-sharedmem-redis/readme.md

 (will run on port 3000).
 See also options for installing as a service or daemon on Windows or Linux: https://github.com/perfectapi/node-perfectapi/wiki/Installers.

-Once you have the service running on an endpoint, you can use it in this pattern (you will need to have perfectapi module installed, `npm install perfectapi`):
+Once you have the service running on an endpoint, you can use it in this pattern (you will need to have perfectapi module installed; `npm install perfectapi`):

 ```
 var perfectapi = require('perfectapi');